Inquest into a Wellington man's suspected suicide in secure unit begins

 A framed picture of Wellington man Samuel Fischer sits next to his mother as an inquest into his death begins in the capital.

-Coroner Peter Ryan is holding an inquest into the cause of death of the 34-year-old, who died in the care of Capital & Coast DHB (CCDHB) in April 2015.
+Coroner Peter Ryan begun an inquest into the cause of death of the 34-year-old on Tuesday, who died in the care of Capital & Coast DHB (CCDHB) in April 2015.

 Fischer died in Wellington Hospital's ICU after an incident in his room, believed to be a suspected suicide, in a secure mental health recovery unit.